lyteword/chspurgeon-tod/volume-7/psalm-145.md

 **Verse 18.** To call upon God in truth is, first, to repose an implicit confidence in the faithfulness of his promise, and to look for unlimited answers to prayer from the riches of his grace in Christ Jesus.
 But it is also, in the next place, to feel our own urgent need of the things for which we supplicate, and to realize an earnest and unfeigned concern to obtain them.
 "What things ye desire when ye pray", said the Lord, "believe that ye receive them, and ye shall have them"; and hence we gather, that the hearty desire, arising out of the consciousness of need, is an integral and inseparable part of genuine and effectual prayer.— *Thomas Dale,* 1853.

 **Verses 18-19.** God's people are a praying people, a generation of seekers, and such commonly are speeders.
 God never said to the seed of Jacob, Seek ye my face in vain.
-They seek his face, righteousness and strength, and he is found of them...The saints alone betake themselves to God and his help, run to him as their sanctuary; others fly from God's presence, run to the rocks, and the tops of the ragged rocks, call to the hills and the mountains; but a child of God goes only and tells his Father, and before him lays open his cause; as good Hezekiah did, when Rabshakeh came out against him; "O Lord, I am oppressed, undertake for me"; or the Church (Isa 33:2), "Be thou our arm every morning, and our salvation in time of trouble."
+They seek his face, righteousness and strength, and he is found of them...
+The saints alone betake themselves to God and his help, run to him as their sanctuary; others fly from God's presence, run to the rocks, and the tops of the ragged rocks, call to the hills and the mountains; but a child of God goes only and tells his Father, and before him lays open his cause; as good Hezekiah did, when Rabshakeh came out against him; "O Lord, I am oppressed, undertake for me"; or the Church (Isa 33:2), "Be thou our arm every morning, and our salvation in time of trouble."
 They only sensibly need, and so alone crave and implore divine succour; and God will not suffer his people to lose the precious treasure of their prayers. *"The Lord is nigh unto all them that call upon him; he will fulfil their desire, he will hear their cry"*, etc. That God who prepares his people's heart to pray, prepares also his own ear to hear; and he that promises to hear before we call, will never deny to hearken when we cry unto him.
 As Calvin saith: "Oppressions and afflictions make man cry, and cries and supplications make God hear."— *F. E., in "The Saint's Ebenezer,* " 1667.

 **Verse 19.** *He will fulfil the desire of them that fear him.* This is for comfort for all poor broken hearts in whom God hath engendered the true *desire* of grace.
 Let such know that the first step to grace is to see they have no grace; and the first degree of grace is the desire of grace.
 It is not with the body as with the soul, if you will be healed you shall be healed.
 A man may desire to be healed corporally, and yet his disease continue upon him; but it is not so with the soul: if thou wilt say, "Christ heal me", thou shalt be made whole.
 If a man have but the true desire of grace it shall be given him: "Lord, thou hast heard the desire of the humble" (Ps 10:17): when the poor soul is humbled before God in the sense of the want of grace, and breathes and desires after it, the Lord will grant such desires: *"He will fulfil the desire of them that fear him: he also will hear their cry, and will save them."* One said, "the greatest part of Christianity is to desire to be a Christian."
 And another said, "The total sum of a man's religion in this life consists in the true desires of saving grace."
 This was the perfection Saint Paul attained unto (Ro 7:18): "To will is present with me; but how to perform that which is good I find not."
 Saint Paul we know was the child of God, and one dearly beloved of God; yet that was the pitch of his godliness; it consisted more in desire than accomplishment.
 Canst thou approve by evident and sound arguments that thou hast the true desires of grace?
 Then know for thy comfort that the Lord's spirit of grace hath been moving and stirring in thee: "It is God that worketh in you both the will and the deed" (Php 2:13), and that of his good pleasure, not only of his bounty, from whence he hath bestowed many graces, even upon such as he will damn afterwards for their accursed abuse of them, with the neglect of the power thereof.
 But if God hath set thy will, and the stream of thy affections and desires, to himself and to grace, it is an evidence of God's good pleasure from which he did at first elect thee, and gave his Son to redeem thee.— *William Fenner* (1560-1640), *in "The Riches of Grace."*